PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 *Fig.4a.
 File menu options.**

-Click the File menuitem (**A**) on top of the menu bar to view the options it provides.
+To access file-related actions, click the File menu item (**A**) located in the top menu bar.

-1. **Import Extra Files**
+##### 1. Import Extra Files
-    Click Import Files (**B**).
-A pop-up window will appear, allowing you to upload additional expression files if needed.
+    Click Import Files (**B**) which will open a pop-up window where you can upload additional expression files.

 ![ExtraFile_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/ExtraFile_Image2.png)

-- Within the pop-up, click Choose Files (**C**), the user can choose multiple files and note that *Only expression files can be loaded here not annotation file*.
+- In the pop-up window, click Choose Files (**C**), the user can select multiple files and note that **only expression files are accepted here-annotation files are not supported**.
-- Once the user is satisfied with the list of chosen files, user can click on the Add button (**D**).
-This will reprocess the mapping and display the previously chosen number of top pathways from all expression files.
+- After selecting the extra files, click the Add button (**D**) to upload them.
+This will trigger reprocessing the mapping and displaying the previously selected number of top pathways from all expression files.

-2. **Export Pathway Visualisation**
+##### 2. Export Pathway Visualisation
    Click on the Export button in the File menuitem dropdown (**E**).

    **IMAGE**

    a). *Choose Export Format*
-   - The user will have two options to export the image, either **PNG** or **SVG**.
+   - The user will have two options to export the visualisation, as either **PNG** or **SVG**.
    - Click to choose desired format.

+   b). *Download File*
+   - Once the user has selected the desired format,and click the Download button, the image will automatically be saved to your computer in the Downloads folder.

 #### Display Interaction